camjohnson-code/chat-with-pdf/README.md

 - **AI Integration**: OpenAI GPT-4 (or relevant NLP API), Pinecone for AI embeddings

 ## Future Improvements
 - **Server-side enhancements**: Currently, there are some bugs with the chatbot taking too long and timing out.
-Further research is needed to pinpoint the source of the timeout.
+The source of the bug is known, but further debugging is needed to improve efficiencies.
-- **File Controls**: Giving users the chance to download and delete files from the dashboard is a high-priority issue.
+- **File Controls**: Giving users the ability to upload additional file types is a high-priority issue.
+- **Further AI Enhancements**: Giving users the ability to upload additional file types is a high-priority issue.